 Depending on what your plans are, your financial circumstances and the goals you’ve got in mind, you probably need a mix of savings throughout your life – and especially when it comes to accessing a retirement income tax efficiently.

-From understanding how much you can save to spending and passing on your money tax efficiently, we take a look at what pensions and Stocks and Shares (S&S) ISAs have to offer when you’re investing your savings for the longer term (five years or more) – and how they differ.
+From understanding how much you can save to spending and passing on your money tax efficiently, we take a look at what pensions and Stocks and Shares (S&S) Individual Savings Accounts (ISAs) have to offer when you’re investing your savings for the medium to long term (five years or more) – and how they differ.

-Investing means your money has the potential to grow but investments can go down as well as up in value – and you could get back less than you paid in.
+Investing means your money has the potential to grow but investments can go down as well as up in value – and you could get back less than was paid in.

 Pensions and ISAs – a place for both

-Choosing the right investments for you and your life plans is important.
+Choosing the right type of investments for you and your life plans is important.

 If you’re wondering whether to choose a S&S ISA or a pension, or both, it can make sense to talk it through with your adviser if you have one.